M0ther0fGingers/deep-learning-challenge/README.md

 Module 21 Challenge Files

 ### Overview
-The purpose of this is to create a model to assist the nonprofit Alphabet Soup seelct applications for funding.
+The purpose of this code is to create a model to assist the nonprofit Alphabet Soup selct applications for funding.
 The model is based on data provided by Aphabet Soup and uses a neural network model to create a predictive analysis.
 The model uses a target value and creates two datasets, a training and test set.
 The results are compared to determine the most successfully optimizated model.

-### Setup
-Datasource
- - Target: The target value is the "Is_Successful" column.
- - Other values are Application Type, Affiliation, Classification, Use Case, Organization, Status, Income Amt, Special Considerations, and Ask Amount.

 ### Results
-The model was optimized by adjusting the number of neurons per layer, removing the column "SPECIAL_CIRCUMSTANCES", and adjusting the number of bins for small values in the CLASSIFICATION and APPLICATION_TYPE columns.
+The models were optimized by adjusting the number of neurons per layer, changing the activation type, adding a third hidden layer, and removing the column "SPECIAL_CIRCUMSTANCES".
 The model was run 4 times making adjustments each time as shown below.
-The best results in all 4 trials was accuracy of 72.61% and loss of 56.02%.
+The best results in all 4 optimization models was accuracy of 72.61% and loss of 56.02%.
 No attempt hit the target value of 75% accuracy.
+ - Target: The target value is the "Is_Successful" column.
+ - Feature: variables are Application Type, Affiliation, Classification, Use Case, Organization, Status, Income Amt, Special Considerations(dropped to attempt to optmimize the data), and Ask Amount.
+EIN and NAME columns were dropped because they were neither targets nor features.

 **First_Model_AlphabetSoupCharity_Optimization.ipynb**